VectorInstitute/Computer_Vision_Project/README.md

 ## Usage
 Each folder corresponding to a use case includes instructions to run the experiments.
 It should be noted that this repository is no longer maintained and solely serves as an artifact of the project.

+## Acknowledgements
+The authors would like to thank Vector Institute for making this collaboration possible and providing academic support and computing infrastructure during all phases of this work.